 - Only 23% of respondents agreed/strongly agreed that their organization had a formal process to evaluate the transition from sales rep to a manager.

-- As compared to the previous survey, there was a significant drop in the support for new sales managers making the transition.
+- Compared to the previous survey, there was a significant drop in the support for new sales managers making the transition.

-In essence, two-thirds of new sales managers are given no formal support or training.
-Certainly, many new sales managers fail.
+Two-thirds of new sales managers are given no formal support or training.
+Indeed, many new sales managers fail.

 When I was promoted from rep to a sales manager, it wasn’t easy, and I struggled in my first year with little support.
 Having to manage both my peers and my boss was a real challenge.